nclarius/pyPL/README.md

-A naive model checker and -generator with analytic tableaux for some combinations of classical and intuitionistic, non-modal and modal, propositional and first-order logic.
+A naive model checker, model generator and theorem prover
+for some combinations of classical and intuitionistic, non-modal and modal, propositional and first-order logic.

 This tool can compute
 - the denotation (truth value) of a given logical expression in a given structure,
-- an analytic tableau with associated (counter) models for a given inference.
+- an analytic tableau with associated (counter) models for a given inference (**currently under construction.**).
-**Tableau computation and model generation are currently under construction.**

 © Natalie Clarius <natalie.clarius@student.uni-tuebingen.de>
 License: CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/).